ms-iot/content/en-US/win10/samples/ZWaveTutorial.md

 ## Controlling the Z-Wave switch via AllJoyn

-Let’s turn the Z-Wave power switch on!
+Let's turn the Z-Wave power switch on!
 We will use the AllJoyn Explorer (AJX) to navigate the devices, objects and interfaces.

 Launch AlljoynExplorer.
 The AJX should find the following three devices: